 Drug-Related Infant Mortality

 Tragically, infants can lose their lives at the hand of drug-addicted parents.
-Such was the case of a 25-year-old U.K. woman who was high on a cocktail of heroin, Valium and alcohol before killing her 4-month-old son when she knocked a large television on to his head.
+Such was the case of a 25-year-old U.K. woman who used heroin, Valium and alcohol before killing her 4-month-old son when she knocked a large television on to his head.
 The youngster suffered catastrophic brain injuries, dying the day after the incident.
 The woman and the child’s 41-year-old father were clearly unfit to care for their son.
 The father was passed out on the kitchen floor in a drug-related stupor at the time of the incident.
-An inquest revealed a long history of drug abuse and violence, especially on the part of the father.13
+An inquest revealed a long history of drug abuse and violence, especially on the part of the father.
+13

 Drugs not only take a toll on those who use them, but have dire consequences on society as a whole.
-Perhaps the greatest tragedy is the innocent children who are victimized by drug abuse, losing their lives accidentally or intentionally, due to the behavior of their drug-abusing parents.
+Perhaps the greatest tragedy is the innocent children who are victimized by drug abuse.
+Many lose their lives accidentally or intentionally, due to the behavior of their drug-abusing parents.